 - 1 teaspoon vanilla extract

-- Preheat the oven to 170°C. Grease and line an 8x4 loaf pan with baking paper.
+- Preheat the oven to 170°C. Grease and flour an 8x4-inch loaf pan or line it with parchment paper for easy removal.

-- Add the wet ingredients like egg, oil, honey or date syrup or sugar, buttermilk or yoghurt and vanilla extract in a large bowl and whisk until combined.
+- In a larger bowl, add the wet ingredients like egg, oil, date syrup or sugar, buttermilk or yoghurt and vanilla extract and whisk until combined.1 large egg, ¼ cup olive oil, ¼ cup date syrup, ¼ cup laban (buttermilk), 1 teaspoon vanilla extract

 - Add the dry mixture into the wet mixture bowl and fold just until combined.
 Do not overmix.
 Some flour lumps are ok at this stage.

 - Fold in the grated zucchini and chopped nuts reserving some for topping.
-Do not overmix.
+Do not overmix.½ cup grated zucchini, 2 tablespoons chopped pistachios

 - Use a rubber spatula to transfer the batter into the lined loaf pan.
 Make sure the loaf pan is only filled ⅔ its height.
 Sprinkle the reserved chopped nuts all over the top.